IBM/cat/README.md

 ``` python
 python -m src.output_generation.generate_outputs -i data/MMLU-Redux/MMLU-Redux_wAlternativeEvaluations.xlsx -o data/MMLU-Redux/MMLU-Redux_wOutputs.xlsx
 ```
-Use the -m parameter to change the model use the corresponding model ID from HuggingFace
+Use the `-m` parameter to change the model use the corresponding model ID from HuggingFace.

 #### 4. Compute the metrics
 MCQA: